alejandronoss1017/medisupply-manifests/docs/knative-eventing-setup.md

 - NATS Streaming Channel - backed by NATS

 ### Broker Layer
-Brokers provide a higher-level event routing abstraction with filtering capabilities Installing, they use Triggers to route events to subscribers based on event attributes.
+Brokers provide a higher-level event routing abstraction with filtering capabilities.
+They use Triggers to route events to subscribers based on event attributes.

 #### Characteristics:
-- Event routing with filtering - uses Triggers to filter events by attributes
+- Event routing with filtering — uses Triggers to filter events by attributes
-- Higher-level abstraction - easier to use for complex event routing scenarios
+- Higher-level abstraction — easier to use for complex event routing scenarios
-- Decouples producers from consumers - producers don't need to know about subscribers
+- Decouples producers from consumers — producers don't need to know about subscribers
-- Can use Channels underneath - some Broker implementations (like MT-Channel-Broker) use Channels as their transport layer
+- Can use Channels underneath — some Broker implementations (like MT-Channel-Broker) use Channels as their transport layer

 #### Available implementations:
 - Kafka Broker - backed by Apache Kafka (production-ready, efficient)